 In 1991 McDonalds entered the Moscow scene in partnership with coke, and as judged by the massive lines, non-Soviet shit was about to become very popular.
 The Soviet Union then fell, Russian markets were opened up, and Pepsi duly fell out of favour.

-Whilst there was a particular deal of nostalgia for Pepsi, it was also associated with the “bad old days,” as well as drunk Uncle Sergei with his “Pepsi” bottle.
+Whilst there was a particular amount of nostalgia for Pepsi, it was also associated with the “bad old days,” as well as drunk Uncle Sergei with his “Pepsi” bottle.

-Coca-Cola won the Cola Wars in Russia with Pepsi, the third most popular soft-drink in the country after Coke and Beer.
+Coca-Cola won the Cola Wars in Russia with Pepsi now the third most popular soft-drink in the country after Coke and Beer.
+Yes beer is considered a soft-drink.

 One can only imagine that following their defeat, the executives at Pepsi were sitting down and reminiscing about when they had the 6th biggest navy in the world, and perhaps regretting not having used it against Coca-Cola..